rmiravalles/CloudNativeBootcamp/Week1/2_SettingUp_Azure.md

-# Create an Azure Account
+# Setting up your first Azure account

 The goal of this project is to create an Azure account.